Here is a paragraph from the opening presentation by Dr. Mark Mattes, which was chosen to sketch out one thinker’s understanding of the need:

 We were encouraged as we were told about the mission societies in Scandinavia, groups of Christians who believe in the Bible, care for the poor, and are active in mission.
 Existing alongside of the state church and operating alongside of the state university’s pastoral training program, they give support to orthodox seminarians and provide orthodox teaching to supplement the education being given through the state university system.
 We were delighted to hear about this way in which orthodox Lutheranism is being kept alive in a context which is hostile to orthodoxy.

-Click on this button to see a list of podcasts, many of them from Phase One of the Pastoral Summit.
+Click on this button to see a list of media, many of them podcasts (audio) from Phase One of the Pastoral Summit.